Creditors Voluntary Liquidation and Compulsory Liquidation – Insolvent Liquidations

 A winding-up petition may also be presented by the Secretary of State on the grounds of public interest.

 In a compulsory liquidation the function of a liquidator is in most cases initially performed by an official called the Official Receiver.
 The Official Receiver is an officer of the court and a member of the Insolvency Service, an executive agency within the Department for Business, Energy and Industrial Strategy.

 In most compulsory liquidations, the Official Receiver becomes the liquidator immediately on the making of the winding-up order.

 The Licensed Insolvency Practitioner

-Where there are significant assets, a licensed insolvency practitioner will usually be appointed to act as liquidator in place of the Official Receiver.
+Where there are significant assets, a licensed insolvency practitioner will usually be appointed to act as liquidator in the liquidating process in place of the Official Receiver.
 This happens either at a meeting of creditors convened for the purpose or directly by the Secretary of State.
 Where an insolvency practitioner is not appointed the Official Receiver remains liquidator.

 Where a compulsory liquidation follows immediately on from an administration, the court may appoint the former administrator to act as liquidator.
 In such cases the Official Receiver does not become liquidator.
 An administrator may also subsequently act as liquidator in a creditors’ voluntary liquidation.

-For more information, help and advice about Compulsory Liquidation, contact us or call us on 0207 831 1234.
+For more information, help and advice about the Compulsory Liquidation process, please contact us or call us on any of these numbers:

 Also K&W Recovery, trading as Antony Batty and Company, Thames Valley: